Image Source: Shutterstock

-Many winter flowering shrubs are perfume powerhouses, and their fragrances can be enjoyed from all around the garden.
+Many winter-flowering shrubs are perfume powerhouses, and their fragrances can be enjoyed from all around the garden.
 Their blooms have such heady scents to attract pollinators, which is no mean feat, given that there are relatively few pollinators around in winter.
 It works, though!
 On a sunny day, the sight of early emerging bees homing in on scented flowers is a wonderful sight.

 Fragrant winter flowering shrub varieties